maziggy/BetterTrends/README.md

 * A: data fetch interval
 * B: datasets fetched before calculating new trend value
 * C: current datasets collected
-* D: Total datasets required to calculate trend value (euqals B)
+* D: Total datasets required to calculate trend value (equals B)

 You can click on A (interval), or B (steps) to change number.